gbmhunter/blog/content/posts/2013-04-03-how-to-use-c-with-psoc-creator.md

 ## 4) Prevent Exception Functionality

-Preventing exception functionality to prevent linker errors such as "undefined reference to __gxx_personality_v0" and "undefined reference to __cxa_end_cleanup" (again, this is optional, and only applied if you want to use new and delete)[singlepic id=1099 w=600 h=100 float=center template=caption]
+Preventing exception functionality to prevent linker errors such as "undefined reference to __gxx_personality_v0" and "undefined reference to __cxa_end_cleanup" (again, this is optional, and only applied if you want to use new and delete){{< figure src="/images/programming-psoc/cplusplus-linker-error-undefined-reference-to-gxx-personality.png" caption="Add the custom compile flag '-fno-exceptions' to every .cpp file you want to compile in PSoC Creator to prevent the 'undefined reference to __gxx_personality_v0' linker error." caption-position="bottom" width="600px" >}}

 The steps have pictures and code examples to help you through the process.